sergiojx/azureIoT/README.md

 **About this document**

-This document describes how to connect unitech PA692A with Azure IoT SDK.
+This document describes how to connect UP-Squared running Android Nougat (v7.1) with Azure IoT SDK.
 This multi-step process includes:

 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Build and deploy Azure IoT SDK on device